rpdav/nixos/services/template/README.md

 1. Put the contents of the secrets env file into sops; push and pull down the secrets repo
 1. Add the secrets binding to `default.nix`
 1. Remove those environment bindings from `docker-compose.nix`
-1. After running `compose2nix` add a reference to the secret env file:
+1. After running `compose2nix` add a reference to the secret env file in the config for the container that requires it:
 ```code
     environmentFiles = [
       "/run/secrets/path/to/env"
     ];
 ```